 “Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, ‘Cursed is everyone who hangs on a tree’)…”

-Paul now turns to hope.
-Our hope is in the death of Christ to take our curse for us.
-Our hope is not in keeping the law.
+Paul now turns to hope for those who fail to live up to the law.
+Our confidence rests in the death of Christ to take our curse for us.
+Our hope does not lean on keeping the law.

 Christ has redeemed us from the curse of the law,